Allianz Care’s expat insurance will be there for you and your family

 Health and wellbeing checks including screening for the early detection of illness or disease are health checks, tests and examinations, performed at an appropriate age interval, that are undertaken without any clinical symptoms being present.
 Checks are limited to:

-b.
-Mammogram (every two years for women aged 45+, or earlier where a family history exists)
+- Mammogram (every two years for women aged 45+, or younger where a family history exists)

-c.
-Prostate screening (yearly for men aged 50+, or earlier where a family history exists)
+- Prostate screening (yearly for men aged 50+, or from an earlier age where a family history exists)

-d.
-Colonoscopy (every ﬁve years for members aged 50+, or40+ where a family history exists
+- Colonoscopy (every ﬁve years for members aged 50+, or40+ where a family history exists)

-BRCA1 and BRCA2 genetic test (where a direct family history exists and where included in your Table of Benefits)
+- BRCA1 and BRCA2 genetic test (where a direct family history exists and where included in your Table of Beneﬁt)